webpack-contrib/sass-loader/README.md

 ### Environment variables

 If you want to prepend Sass code before the actual entry file, you can simply set the `data`-option.
-In this case, the sass-loader will not override the `data`-option but just append the entry's content.
+In this case, the themed-sass-loader will not override the `data`-option but just append the entry's content.
 This is especially useful when some of your Sass variables depend on the environment:

 ```javascript
 module.exports = {